zenstackhq/zenstack-docs/blog/nest-api/index.md

 }
 ```

-Then we can inject the `ClsService` into controllers and services where we need the identity.
-We need to add code for proper permission checking and filtering in many places to achieve the requirements.
+Then, we can inject the `ClsService` into controllers and services where we need the identity.
+To achieve the requirements, we must add code for proper permission checking and filtering in many places.

 A few examples: